RyanBattista1997/netflix-clone/README.md

       - fix icon loading in mobile menu (for some reason only notification icon loads slow)
       - add touch scroll event for menu links (done)
       - add notification component
-4) setup api for backend(will be in seperate repo to host on vercel)
 4) create video player component for trailers